-Drinking water sources within 500 feet of aerial liquid treatment or within 200 feet of aerial bait or within 50 feet of ground bait treatment are to be sampled before and again 2 to 4 hours after any aerial treatment, regardless of whether or not dye cards are sampled.
-If there is rainfall sufficient to cause runoff within 1 week following any treatment, then collect another water sample within 24 hours after the rainfall.
+Drinking water sources within 500 feet of aerial liquid treatment, within 200 feet of aerial bait, or within 50 feet of ground bait treatment must be sampled before and two to four hours after any aerial treatment, regardless of whether or not dye cards samples are collected.
+If there is rainfall sufficient to cause runoff within one week following any treatment, then collect another water sample within 24 hours after the rainfall.
 Guidance for collecting water samples is provided in SOP EM-03, Collection of Water Samples.
-Realize that water sample pH's must be adjusted and stabilized prior to shipping.
+Realize that the pH of water samples must be adjusted and stabilized prior to shipping.
 Samples for carbaryl should be adjusted to a pH of 3, malathion to pH 5, and dimilin to pH 7.

-If the collection of dye cards (or sticky boards) is prevented because of logistics, then a sample of non-flowing water could be collected within 2 to 4 hours after treatment.
+If the collection of dye cards (or sticky boards) is prevented because of logistics, then a sample of standing water could be collected within two to four hours after treatment.